 - There was a clear vision and set of values.
-The service had a realistic strategy and supporting business plans to achieve priorities. - The service developed its vision, values and strategy jointly with staff and external partners. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The service monitored progress against delivery of the strategy.
+The service had a realistic strategy and supporting business plans to achieve priorities. - The service developed its vision, values and strategy jointly with staff and external partners. - The provider's strategy was focused on satisfying a demand for same day quick and convenient access to GP appointments in Central London. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The service monitored progress against delivery of the strategy.